idlehandsdev/pps-watch/README.md

-#PPS Watch
+# PPS Watch

-###A GPS-disciplined 1PPS reference wearable.
+### A GPS-disciplined 1PPS reference wearable.

 It doesn't tell you the time.
-It tells you exactly when each second begins, synchronized to the same atomic clocks that run GPS, the internet, cellular networks, and financial systems -- accurate to within ~100ns of UTC.
-That signal comes out on a BNC connector.
-Two of them, actually.
+It tells you exactly when each second begins, synchronized to the same atomic clocks that run GPS

 ---